BillyMcCune/Breakout/doc/PLAN.md

 ## Level Descriptions

- * Idea #1: Fat Man: massive exploding block in the center with a lot of health, but when destroyed explodes all the other blocks in the level
+ * Idea #1: **Fat Man**: massive exploding block in the center with a lot of health, but when destroyed explodes all the other blocks in the level
+* My rough picture is the following: (the 5's are the exploding block(s))

+0 1 1 1 1 0

+1 1 5 5 1 1

+1 1 5 5 1 1

+1 1 1 1 1 1

+1 1 1 1 1 1

+0 1 1 1 1 0

+0 0 0 0 0 0

+0 0 0 0 0 0

+1 5 1 5 1 5

+0 0 0 0 0 0

- * Idea #2: Level ???
-Fast Ball: Every block has a down buffed speed increase power up making the ball slowly speed up as the player progresses until it seems unreasonable.
+ * Idea #2: Level ??? *Fast Ball*: Every block has a down buffed speed increase power up making the ball slowly speed up as the player progresses until it seems unreasonable.
+ * The numbers here represent health of the blocks

+9 9 9 9 9 9

+1 1 1 1 1 1

+7 6 4 4 6 7

+1 1 1 1 1 1

+1 1 1 1 1 1

+3 6 9 9 6 3

+0 0 0 0 0 0

+0 0 0 0 0 0

+1 5 1 5 1 5

+0 0 0 0 0 0

 ## Class Ideas

  * Idea #1: Ball
- * Methods: move ball - moves the ball
+ * Methods: setSpeed() -  changes the speed of the bal for the speed up powerup

  * Idea #2: Paddle
- * Methods: move paddle - moves the paddle according to the left and right keys or the a and d keys
+ * Methods: ChangeColorToRandom() - changes the color of the paddle to a differnet random color from a list of colors

  * Idea #3: Block
- * Methods: check collision - checks if ball hit the block
+ * Methods: setType() - changes the type of block whether exploding or not

- * Idea #4: Moving Block
+ * Idea #4: Power-Up
- * Methods: Create_route - sets the route for the moving block
+ * Methods: setDuration() - sets the duration of how long the power up will last for power ups with a duration (Big Ball and potentially speed up)